neil-solomon/life-cyclones/README.md

 1. `cd life-cyclones` to navigate into the repository folder.
 1. `npm install` to install dependencies (this may take a few minutes).
 1. `npm start` to run the React development server.
 This will open `http://localhost:3000/` in your default browser.
-1. View `React_README` to see the README that comes with create-react-app.
+1. View `React_README.md` to see the README that comes with create-react-app.

 ### Working with Github